short stays in Sliema

 Students or other visitors like yourself may rent a homestay room on either bed and breakfast or half board basis with breakfast and dinner included at very reasonable rates.

-The bathroom is usually shared between guests but some host families might offer a bathroom for sole use at a nominal charge.
+You usually share the bathroom with other guests but some host families might offer a bathroom for sole use at a supplement.

 You will be provided with bed linen and towels and the families usually take the guests’ laundry for washing once per week included in the price.